SaiSharathParsi1995/mastodon/doc/content/source/materials/ComputeLRIsolatorElasticity.md

   \end{Bmatrix}
 \end{equation}

-The above $Equation\ 9$ is iteratively solved using Newton Raphson method to calculate the values of $Z_y$ and $Z_z$ at every analysis step.
+The above is iteratively solved using the Newton-Raphson method to calculate the values of $Z_y$ and $Z_z$ during each analysis step in MASTODON.

-### Heating of lead core
+### Heating of the lead core

-When the isolator is subjected to cyclic loads in shear, the temperature of the lead core increases due to release of heat.
-The effective yield stress of the lead core used in $Equation\ 8$ is not constant, but varies with the temperature of the lead core which is further a function of time.
-At each time step in the analysis, the temperature of lead core is calculated and the characteristic yield strength of the lead is adjusted.The dependency of the charateristic yield strength of the lead core as a function of instantaneous temperature is given by [citet: kalpakidiandconstantinou2009a]
+When the isolator is subjected to cyclic loads in shear, the temperature of the lead core increases.
+The effective yield stress of the lead core used in $Equation\ 8$ varies with the temperature of the lead core, which is a function of time.
+Therefore, at each time step in the analysis, the temperature of lead core is calculated and the characteristic yield strength of the lead is adjusted.
+The relationship between the characteristic yield strength of the lead core and the instantaneous temperature is given by the equation below, proposed by [citet:kalpakidiandconstantinou2009a]

 \begin{equation}
-\sigma _{yl}(T_L)=\sigma _{yl0}e^{-0.0069T_L}
+\sigma_{yl}(T_L)=\sigma_{yl0}e^{-0.0069T_L}
 \end{equation}

-$\sigma _{yl}(T_L)$ is the characteristic yield strength of lead core at current temperature<br/>
+$\sigma_{yl}(T_L)$ is the characteristic yield strength of lead core at the current temperature<br/>
-$\sigma _{yl0}$ is the effective yield strength of lead core at reference temperature <br/>
+$\sigma_{yl0}$ is the effective yield strength of lead core at a reference temperature <br/>
-$T_L$ is the instantaneous temperature of lead core <br/>
+$T_L$ is the instantaneous temperature of the lead core <br/>

-### Coupled horizontal and vertical response
+### Coupled shear and axial response

 When the axial load on the bearing is close to the critical buckling load, the shear stiffness of the rubber is reduced substantially.
 This reduction in shear stiffness as a function of axial load is approximated as shown in equation below